Positive Displacement Pumps: 10 Important Facts You Should Know Before Buying One

 4. Positive displacement pumps are best suited for applications that demand only moderate flow and pressure rates.

-5. The rotary type of positive displacement pumps are highly efficient, but are not suitable for high flow rate applications.
+5. The rotary type of these are highly efficient, but are not suitable for high flow rate applications.
 The revolutions per minute (RPM) can be increased to step up the flow rate, but this will eventually wear down the rotary mechanism, increasing the clearance between the rotor and the side walls, thereby decreasing efficiency.

 6. Similar to centrifugal pumps, positive displacement pumps are not self-priming.

-7. Unlike most centrifugal pumps, however, positive displacement pumps can get rid of trapped air in the system on their own.
+7. Unlike most centrifugal pumps, however, these pumps can get rid of trapped air in the system on their own.

 8. However, these pumps can only operate when the pressure at the inflow end provides the minimum pressure required by a unit.
 This is also required to get rid of any trapped air.